-This no-knead einkorn bread cannot be any easier.
+This no-knead einkorn bread could not be any easier.
 Mix the ingredients, let it rise, then bake until golden brown – all within two hours.
-Perfect for sandwiches or toast, this simple recipe will be a family favorite made over and over again.
+Perfect for sandwiches or toast, this simple recipe will be a family favorite, and made over and over again.

 Don’t fret.
 When you can’t sour it, einkorn it.

 My go-to flour, when I am not fermenting grains, is einkorn flour (like in these cookies).
 This is because it is one of the only original wheat varieties that has not been hybridized, and is easier to digest than modern-day wheat.

 This simple recipe doesn’t need 8-24 hours to make.
 It’s two hours from start to finish, and there is no kneading involved.
 You simply cannot get much easier than this.

 While sourdough will always have my heart, this recipe is an amazing substitution.

 Einkorn wheat bread slices up perfectly for sandwiches and has a light, buttery, nutty tone to it.

 This recipe is actually in collaboration with the Homesteaders of America.
 All across YouTube, we are teaming up to share basic skills like cooking from scratch, raising your own food, milking goats, and more.

 There isn’t a better time than now to learn these essential skills.